Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Method

 \subsection{Transformer Encoder}

-Locomotion in unstructured environments requires the agent to be aware of its surroundings.
-For example, in the environments shown in Figure \ref{figure:teaser}, in order to traverse the environment effectively, the agent should be aware of local information like nearby obstacles and unflat terrain, as well as global information such as overall layout and potential paths.
-To do so, the agent needs a mechanism for effectively fusing visual observations, that predominantly contain global information, and proprioceptive states, that predominantly contain local information.
-Given a spatial, visual feature map with shape $C \times N \times N$ from the ConvNet encoder, we split spatial features into $N \times N$ different $C$-dimensional token embeddings $t^{\textnormal{visual}} \in \mathbb{R}^C$ (illustrated as yellow tokens in Figure~\ref{fig:model}), each corresponding to a local visual region.
-We use a fully-connected layer to project the proprioceptive features into a $C$-dimensional token embedding $t^{\textnormal{prop}} \in \mathbb{R}^C$ (illustrated as a green token in Figure~\ref{fig:model}), such that we have $N \times N + 1$ tokens in total.
-Formally, the tokens are obtained by
+We introduce the Transformer encoder to fuse the visual observations and the proprioceptive states for decision making.
+Given a spatial visual features with shape $C \times N \times N$ from the ConvNet encoder, we split the spatial features into $N \times N$ different $C$-dimensional token embeddings $t^{\textnormal{visual}} \in \mathbb{R}^C$ (illustrated as yellow tokens in Figure ~\ref{fig:model}), each corresponding to a local visual region.
+We use a linear layer to project the proprioceptive features into a $C$-dimensional token embedding $t^{\textnormal{prop}} \in \mathbb{R}^C$ (illustrated as a green token in Figure~\ref{fig:model}).
+Formally, we have $N \times N + 1$ tokens in total obtained by: